autocrypt/autocrypt/doc/level1.rst

    actually written down and the Autocrypt Setup Message is not rendered useless.
- * Produces an ASCII-armored, minimized OpenPGP transferable secret key out of the key associated with that account embedded into a multipart/mixed structure also containing a header with the user's prefer-encrypt state.
+ * Produces an ASCII-armored, minimized OpenPGP transferable secret key out of the key associated with that account.
  * Symmetrically encrypts the OpenPGP transferable secret key using the secret code as the password.
  * Composes a new self-addressed e-mail message that contains the